-To establish the relation between the loss in weight of solid when fully immersed (i) tap water; (ii) strongly salty water, with the weight of water displaced by it by taking at least two different solids.
+To establish the relation between the loss in weight of solids when fully immersed (i) in tap water and (ii) in strongly salty water and the weight of water displaced by it by taking at least two different solids.

 Apparent weight of an object = Actual weight of an object – Buoyant force